 - pros

-Overall Customer Score 4.14 7 Claims Process 3.70 8 Customer Service 4.00 6 Digital Experience 4.50 3 Overall Satisfaction 4.10 7 Policy Management 4.10 7 Recommend to Others 4.20 8 Renewal Likelihood 4.10 7 Simply Business ranks first in Arizona for coverage breadth because its marketplace model solves the rejection problem.
-When one carrier declines food truck propane risks or contractor prior-claims history, Simply Business routes your application to nine other carriers with different underwriting appetites until someone says yes.
-You'll access niche coverage like special events liability for pop-up vendors, short-term policies for seasonal businesses or professional liability for industries traditional carriers consider too risky.
-The platform matches unusual risks to specialized carriers rather than forcing businesses into standard policies that either exclude critical coverage or overcharge for unnecessary financial protection.
+Overall Customer Score 4.14 7 Claims Process 3.70 8 Customer Service 4.00 6 Digital Experience 4.50 3 Overall Satisfaction 4.10 7 Policy Management 4.10 7 Recommend to Others 4.20 8 Renewal Likelihood 4.10 7 Simply Business ranks first in Arizona for coverage breadth.
+When one carrier declines an application (food truck propane risks, contractor prior-claims history, high-risk classifications) the platform sends it to nine others with different underwriting criteria until one accepts.

 How Much Does Business Insurance Cost in Arizona?

 Business insurance costs in Arizona range from $70 monthly for workers' compensation to $139 monthly for business owner's policy coverage.
 Industry and risk factors drive these price differences.
-Below you can compare average rates for the four most common business insurance types in the Grand Canyon State:
+You can compare average rates for the four most common business insurance types in Arizona:

 We found average business insurance costs for Arizona companies for commonly needed coverage are as follows: